-The staff currently consists of ten full-time employees and one part-time file clerk.
-These ten full-time employees include Senior Counsel, five Assistant Counsels, two Paralegals, one Legal Secretary/Assistant to Counsel, and one Intake Clerk.
+The staff currently consists of nine (9)) full-time employees and one part-time file clerk.
+These nine (9) full-time employees include Senior Counsel, four Assistant Counsels, two Paralegals, one Legal Secretary/Assistant to Counsel, and one Intake Clerk.
+Pursuant to a directive from the Board of Bar Commissioners, to allow for better and more efficient coverage within the Office of Professional Conduct, there was a restructuring of positions.
+One of the positions restructured was an Intake Attorney position.
+This resulted in the elimination of a Central Intake Attorney position to be replaced by the hiring of a Deputy Counsel.